finbourne/lusid-sdk-python-preview/sdk/docs/DataTypesApi.md

 # **update_data_type**
 > DataType update_data_type(scope, code, update_data_type_request)

-[BETA] Update data type definition
+[BETA] UpdateDataType: Update data type definition

 Update the definition of the specified existing data type    Not all elements within a data type definition are modifiable due to the potential implications for data  already stored against the types